osmosis-labs/mesh-security/docs/ibc/Staking.md

 ### Error correction

-**TODO**: Ideas about using values in success ACKs to double check the state matches expectations and flag possible errors.
+**TODO**: Ideas about using values in success ACKs to double-check the state matches expectations and flag possible errors.